Social position: Subjective social position

 Subjective social position refers to an individual's perceived social position in a social hierarchy.
 According to Kristina Lindemann the individual objective characteristics like education, occupation and income are related with the subjective social position.
 In addition, the culture and society that a person lives and grows in, heavily impacts an individual's subjective social position.
 "An individual's subjective social position status depends not only on the objective characteristics but also on how people experience society, the way they perceive their position in comparison with others, and what they imagine their position would be in the future."
 Lindemann divides objective characteristics into two groups, ascribed and achieved characteristics.
 Ascribed characteristics are things like age, gender, and ethnicity.
 Achieved characteristics are things like the education level, occupation, or income.
 Studies have indicated a significant relevance of these characteristics to an individual's subjective social position.

 On the other hand, some theories expect that objective characteristics do not have influence on subjective social position.
 The reference group theory mentioned by Lindemann in her essay states that people see the world as an enlarged version of their reference group.
 People base their social position upon the people around them.
-Typically people's family, friends, and co-workers are usually very similar, and in general, most people see themselves as average and unexceptional.
+Typically people's family, friends, and co-workers are usually similar, and in general, most people see themselves as average and unexceptional.
 The status maximizing process also mentioned by Lindemann means that subjective social position reflects also person prospects and hopes for future societal attainment.